LilTiger/HFTP/README.md

 ```
 ## Contact

-[Add contact information for questions or collaboration]
+For questions or issues, please open a GitHub issue or contact [anjm@stu.pku.edu.cn](mailto:your.email@example.com).